🍄

 1. Install the ntfy app on your phone — free on both iOS (App Store) and Android (Google Play).
 Search for "ntfy".

-2. Subscribe to a topic in the app.
+3. Subscribe to a topic in the app using that server.
 Choose a unique name that only you know, for example my-mushroom-grow-abc123.
-This is like a private channel — anyone who knows the topic name can see the notifications, so make it unique.
+This is like a private channel — anyone who knows the topic name can see the notifications, so make it unique and hard to guess.

 Tip: You can subscribe to the same topic on multiple devices — your phone, tablet, and partner's phone can all receive the same alerts.